 Q. “Can you cut shaped pieces?”
 Glass can be curved or shaped to accommodate cooker hoods, etc. Certain shapes are less practical, such as ‘L’ or ‘T’ shaped panels as it could increase the risk of breakage.
 Consequently, we recommend producing each piece separately for ‘T’ and ‘L’ shapes.
 You must also consider that any internal corner will not be cut square but will have a 6mm radius, so if you require a square internal corner, once again we suggest that you produce each panel section as an individual piece.

-Q. “What colour can we have the glass painted?”We have increased our standard colour range from the RAL Classic Range to not only include any of the Farrow and Ball, Dulux or the RAL E3 Range but we will now colour-match to any colour of your choosing!
+Q. “What colour can we have the glass painted?”We have increased our standard colour range from the RAL Classic Range and we now colour-match to any colour of your choosing!

 Q. “Will the colours look the same as on my computer screen?”They will look almost the same but don’t forget images on screen look different from the real glass as contrast and brightness settings of a monitor could be different.
 The same is also true for any print out you may have as printer settings also vary from printer to printer.